Bilmem2/LINE1_NDD_Promoters/README.md

 This repository contains all scripts, data processing pipelines, and the manuscript source for the study described above.
 A genome-wide computational analysis was performed comparing LINE-1 retrotransposon density in promoter regions (±2 kb from TSS) across five independently curated neurodevelopmental disorder (NDD) gene sets against a housekeeping gene control, using GRCh38/hg38 annotations.

-**Key finding:** NDD gene promoters are consistently depleted of LINE-1 elements relative to housekeeping gene promoters, with depletion magnitude scaling with phenotypic specificity (housekeeping > HPO Seizure > NDD Tier 1 > HPO ADHD ≈ Syndromic NDD > HPO Seizure∩ADHD).
+**Key Findings:** * NDD gene promoters are consistently depleted of LINE-1 elements relative to housekeeping gene promoters (n=1,982).
+* The magnitude of depletion tracks with phenotypic specificity (Housekeeping > HPO Seizure > NDD Tier 1 > Syndromic NDD > HPO ADHD > HPO Seizure ∩ ADHD).
+* **Robustness:** The depletion signal is maintained after controlling for intronic length differences (length-matched analysis: n=678 pairs, p=0.036).
+Furthermore, no significant differences in GC content (p=0.3289) or CpG density (p=0.9665) were detected between NDD Tier 1 and housekeeping promoters, indicating that the depletion is independent of primary sequence composition biases.

 ---